burritoOverflow/burritooverflow.github.io/_posts/2021-03-22-III-User-Interaction-Interface.markdown

 ![color change](/assets/images/colorDropDown.png)

-The event handler for the color change is implemented in the `init` function, on click, the color is stored as the user's preferred color:
+The event handler for the color change is implemented in the `init` function; on click, the color is stored as the user's preferred color, and the UI accent colors are changed to reflect this choice:

 ```js
 for (let i = 1; i < dropdown.childNodes.length; i += 2) {